 How Animals Build

-This beautifully illustrated hardback explores the incredible world of animal architects.
-Kids can lift the flaps and open gatefolds to discover amazing animal homes up high, underground, on land and under the sea.
-From spider webs and rabbit warrens, to bird nests and ant colonies, we reveal the secrets to these extraordinary structures and how they're built.
+Lonely Planet Kids' How Animals Buildis a beautifully illustrated lift-the-flap hardback that explores the incredible world of animal architects.
+Children can open flaps and unfold spreads to discover amazing animal homes up high, underground, on land, and under the sea.
+From spider webs and rabbit warrens, to bird nests and ant colonies, and even coral reefs and beaver lodges, we reveal the secrets to these extraordinary structures and how they're built.